-A diagnosis of osteoarthritis is usually drawn based on clinical presentation of symptoms and taking a medical history.
+A diagnosis of osteoarthritis is usually drawn based on the clinical presentation of symptoms and taking a medical history.
 It can then be confirmed with X-ray imaging of the affected joints.

 Symptoms usually present with swollen joints, often in the hands but may also affect the spine, hips, knees, feet as well as other joints in the body.
 The affected areas are often associated with stiffness and distinctive pain.